NTD Reporting - Frequently Asked Questions

 Once on the "Reporter Request" screen, select "Extension Request" from the "Request Type" drop-down menu, then explain why you are unable to meet the deadline in the explanation field.

 Your account is locked.
-The system will lock your account after 60 days of inactivity.
+This will occur after 60 days of inactivity.
 After logging in, you can unlock your account by clicking "Actions" and then selecting "Unlock Account."
 From that page, either answer your security questions or submit a request to be unlocked.
-The request will be sent to your User Manager for approval.
+The request will be sent to your User Manager (UM) for approval.
+See steps below.

-Pages 61-66 of the FTA FACES User Guide found here depicts how an account becomes locked, how a user can self-unlock, as well as how a locked user would submit the unlock request in the system.
+To unlock your account, answer your account security questions or request your agency User Manager to unlock the account.
+Pages 61-66 of the FTA FACES User Guide found here depicts how an account becomes locked, the steps for a user can self-unlock, as well as the steps for how a locked may submit a request for unlock.

 There are two ways to view or print your reports: (1) by individual form, or (2) by the entire report all at once.